hasanali28/hasanali28.github.io/portfolio.md

 title: Portfolio
 permalink: /portfolio/
 ---
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).
+Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).All the projects below are written in R also.

 Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.